One of the biggest changes in the 2016 version of the FIPJP rules is a change to the rules about throwing the jack.

 The team that won the right to throw the jack – either after the draw or because it scored in the previous mene – has the right to only one attempt [to throw the jack].
 If it is not successful, the jack is given to the other team, which places it [the jack] wherever it wants within the conditions specified in the rules.

-In the second sentence, the use of the word “places” rather than “throws” is important.
-The other team is assigned the task of getting the jack to a valid location.
-There are no rules about how they do it.
-The simplest and most reliable procedure is for a team-member to walk to the desired location, lean over, and use his hand to put the jack down on the ground (not drop it!) in exactly the desired location.
+In the second sentence, note the use of the word “places” rather than “throws”.
+Team B is responsible for getting the jack on to the terrain in a valid location.
+There are no rules about how team B does it.
+The simplest and most reliable procedure is for a player to walk to the desired location, lean over, and use his hand to place the jack on the ground in the desired location.

-The reason for this change to the rules is simple— to speed up games.
-Each year at FIPJP tournaments there are problems with games taking too much time.
+The reason for this change is to speed up games.
+According to Mike Pegg, each year at FIPJP tournaments there are problems with games taking too much time.
 The one-throw-of-the-jack rule was used for a number of years in time-limited games, and it helped those games to proceed more quickly.
-Trials of the rule in non-time-limited games were conducted at a number of European and world events, and the rule worked well in those games, too.
+Trials of the rule in non-time-limited games were conducted at a number of European and world events, and a noticeable amount of time was saved each day.
 Most teams quickly adapted to the new rule and were in favor of the change.
-And a noticeable amount of time was saved each day.
-Having passed its trial runs successfully, the rule was officially adopted.
-Voilà! (source: Mike Pegg)
+Having passed these tests, the rule was officially adopted.

-How does this change affect the rules about challenging the jack?
+How does this affect the rules about challenging the jack?

-There are really no significant changes to the rules about challenging the jack.
+There really are no significant changes to the rules about challenging the jack.
 I’ve unpacked the new rules into six basic rule-scenarios.
-The only one that is particularly new or interesting is number 4.

 - After team A throws the jack, either team may challenge it.